ZanderCowboy/multichoice/docs/11-create-dialog-flow-for-adding-a-new-item.md

 - [X] UI Changes
 - [X] Fixed UI bug: The dialog to add new tabs and entries had a render overflow error
 - [X] Add `MenuAnchor` with options to `Tabs` in upper right corner
+- [X] Fix bug where adding a new entry with no subtitle, it uses the previously added entry's values
+- [X] Add validation to ensure that 'blank' items can't be added by fading out `Add` button
+- [X] Fix bug where `menu delete option` does not do a state change.
+Possibly the `tabs` state being empty
+- [X] Implement the `rename` functionality for [#76](https://github.com/ZanderCowboy/multichoice/issues/76)
+- [X] Add confirmation dialog to pop up when delete option is selected in menu
+- [X] Added `Auto Router` and implemented it in the code base

 ### What needs to be done

-- [ ] Fix bug where adding a new entry with no subtitle, it uses the previously added entry's values
+- [ ] Create Edit Page for Entries
-- [ ] Add validation to ensure that 'blank' items can't be added by fading out `Add` button
+- [ ] Add menu options to entries
-- [ ] Fix bug where menu delete option does not do a state change.
-Possibly the `tabs` state being empty